csterritt/mastro-blog/data/Japan/DecorativeEnglish/about.md

 # Title: Decrative English in Japan

-So English text is used a lot in Japan for decoration - the meaning is pretty much ignored.
+English text is used a lot in Japan for decoration - the meaning is pretty much ignored.

+I'm sorry I didn't get a photo of the "Loose Motorcycles" place.
+Appeared to be a used motorcycle shop.

-- thumb:
+- thumb: IMG_2327_thumb.jpeg

-## IDG_20251101_144558_224.jpeg
+## IMG_2327.jpeg

-Our initial view from the air, coming into Vancouver.
+A great example of decorative English.

-IMG_1996.jpeg
+## IMG_1996.jpeg

+Happily indeed!

-IMG_2023.jpeg
+## IMG_2023.jpeg

+Eddy the bus

-IMG_2030.jpeg
+## IMG_2030.jpeg

+Bustle gain Dearly

+Present a claim

+Being confident and pride allows you to express your true feelings rightness

-IMG_2146.jpeg
+## IMG_2146.jpeg

-IMG_2327.jpeg
+Yup.

-IMG_2399.jpeg
+## IMG_2399.jpeg

+Not entirely convinced this is appetizing.